 I didn’t want to become a teacher until I was 19.
 Prior to that time, I only wanted to be a doctor.
 The first profession that I was able to name somehow became the only profession I’d considered for college.
 It wasn’t until I began volunteering at community centers and schools in Atlanta that I thought of education as a possible career field, and it was a simple comment from a student at Booker T. Washington High School that caused my mental gears to spin: “Antwan, man, you would make a good teacher.”
 Dallas Tilley sold me on the prospect of a career in education because he was getting what I was giving, and I believed him.

 After six years in high school classrooms in Providence, Rhode Island; Norfolk Virginia; and here in Denver, I stepped away from the classroom to work in a local church as the youth pastor.
-I saw this as a chance to give me a bit of a reprieve from the physical and emotional costs of working with five sets of 25-30 students per day.
+I saw this as a chance to give myself a bit of a reprieve from the physical and emotional costs of working with five sets of 25-30 students per day.
 Since stepping away from the classroom, I’ve learned that schools are important to me, and that families are important to me as well.
-Becoming a doctoral student at CU Denver has helped me develop perspective about the work that I can do with families and schools, especially those families that often are not seated at the tables where decisions are made for their children.

 My students at University of Colorado Denver: